How To Install Python Packages

 2. While installing the specific version pip replaces the existing version if there is any.

-4. If you wish to install using command prompt you can use the same syntax by just removing the exclamation mark.
+4. If you wish to install using the command prompt you can use the same syntax by just removing the exclamation mark.

 For example,

-• IPython notebook: `!pip install package_name`
+IPython notebook:

-• Command prompt: `pip install package_name`
+Command prompt:

 I hope this will clarify any queries or doubts that you might have about installing Python packages.
 One of the popular ways to traverse through the Python codes and packages is the dir() function.
 Let’s learn more about what it does in the next section of the tutorial on ‘how to install Python packages’.